lucasghizoni/understandjs/README.md

 # understandjs
-Tips and tricks to memorize and understand better the Javascript language This project is only for study purposes
+Tips and tricks to memorize and understand better the Javascript language.
+This project is only for study purposes.